 A student who alleges misconduct by a faculty or staff member must pursue the grievance by following the resolution procedure below:

 In many cases, academic disputes can be quickly and effectively resolved when addressed informally at the local level.
 Misunderstandings, miscommunications, and disagreements often can be resolved through such conversations.
 In such cases, the best way for a student to resolve a grievance is to approach the faculty or staff member directly involved in the situation and attempt to reach a resolution informally.

 If informal discussion does not resolve the disagreement, the student may file a formal Student Grievance.

 Step 1: The complainant completes a grievance form.
-The grievance is available on the College website and at the reception desk of the College.
+The grievance form is available on the College website and in the Office of Administration.

 Step 2: The complainant submits the grievance form to the Director of Student Services.